 NORMAL OPERATION is highlighted in the display when the air handling unit is operated in the selected operating mode under Main Menu 2.
-Alternatives to operation are: stop, auto operation, manual low speed or manual high speed operation, see Section 7.2.
+Alternatives to operation are: stop (appears alternately in the menu when selected), auto operation, manual low speed or manual high speed operation, see Section 7.2.